 This beach was named by CNN as #6 of the Top 100 Beaches in the World.
 Isn’t that reason enough to visit?
 The turquoise water is mesmerizing.
 A taxi at the port will cost you a mere $4.00 to get to this gem.
 Put it on your bucket list.

-Cruisers who can splurge on just one excursion will generally chose a day pass to Atlantis.
-In addition to a beautiful beach next to Cabbage Beach, you’ll have access to a plethora of fun activities at this mega complex.
+Cruisers who can splurge on just one excursion will generally choose a day pass to Atlantis.
+In addition to a beautiful beach next to Cabbage Beach, you’ll have access to a plethora of fun activities at this mega-complex.

 Tube down the lazy river for a splashing good time.
 In my opinion, it should be renamed the “Crazy River.”
 It’s not to be missed.